7BIndustries/semblage-docs/docs/index.md

 # Semblage Documentation

-Welcome to the documentation for Semblage, a community-based, open source 3D CAD application that seeks to blend the mouse-driven and programmatic CAD worlds.
+Welcome to the documentation for Semblage, an open source 3D CAD application that seeks to blend the mouse-driven and programmatic CAD worlds.

 ![Semblage screenshot](_static/Semblage_Pre_Alpha_Screenshot_03_Full.png)